jack-kelly/underscore-matlab/README.md

 - This was not designed with speed in mind.
 Full performance evaluations have not been done.

-- `each_deep` relies on some unsupported java hacks.
+- `each_deep` and `flatten` rely on some unsupported java hacks.
 This comes with the standard "This could stop working at any time" disclaimer.

 Feel free to submit bug reports or give suggestions.